 The central focus of this research paper will be one or more of the elements of fiction, along with the theme, of two or more of the short stories we have read.
 In addition, you may select to explore the historical, social, or psychological context of a particular story.
 If you find that you like a particular author, you might compare/contrast the themes, characters, symbols used in two or more stories by that author.
 This will be a 4- to 6-page paper and will include a Works Cited page with at least four secondary sources.

-Final Exam (100 points) - Online students will take this online with a time restriction (unless otherwise instructed-I may have to require you to take the Final Exam at the Texarkana College Testing Center).
+• Final Exam (100 points) - Online students will take this online with a time restriction.
 The final exam counts as 10% of your final grade.